An Introduction to the Art of Computer Programming Using Python in the Age of Generative AI

 Immutability

 Immutability is another cornerstone of functional programming, meaning data is not modified after creation.
 Instead of mutating data, new data structures are formed.
-This promotes predictable code with fewer hidden side effects, thus reducing bugs.
+This promotes predictable code with fewer hidden side effects, reducing bugs and making code thread-safe.

 # Using tuple instead of list to ensure immutability